openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Sahara UI User Guide
 ====================

-This guide assumes that you already have sahara-api and the Sahara Dashboard configured and running.
+This guide assumes that you already have Sahara and the Sahara Dashboard configured and running.
 If you require assistance with that, please see the installation guides.

 Launching a cluster via the Sahara Dashboard